hlomphosibeko/World-War-Battles/README.md

 - Steps for deployment:
     - Fork or clone this repository
+    - Clone this project repository to use VS Code as workspace
-    - Create a new Heroku App
+    - Create a new Heroku App for all my project deployments
-    - Set the buildbacks to Python and NodeJS in that order
+    - Set the buildbacks to Python and NodeJS in that order on Heroku app
     - Link the Heroku app to the repository
-    - Click on Deploy
+    - Click on Deploy to make my project live.

 ## Credits